olirods/flight-delay-prediction/README.md

 We can check it's up with `service mongod status`.

+### Starting Kafka and Zookeeper

-Then, for Kafka and Zookeper we need first to change the working directory to the Kafka installation one (`cd /opt/kafka`).
+We need first to change the working directory to the Kafka installation one (`cd /opt/kafka`).

 We begin running Zookeeper: